 My mom says that having a pet is like having a child.
 That I can’t just decide to have a pet and not be responsible for it when I get tired.
 I need to feed, bathe, and teach it.
 I can still remember my mom’s long speech about how costly it can be when I decided to buy a dog.
 That I need to have Pet Insurance to protect me, my puppy, and my savings.
 And guess what?
 Again, my mom was right about pet insurance.

-From the moment I brought my puppy home, there’s so much stuff that I already need to buy.
-I need to provide him the right food and treats, a comfy bed, toys, and of course a leash.
+From the moment I brought my puppy home, there was so much stuff that I already need to buy.
+I need to provide him with the right food and treats, a comfy bed, toys, and of course a leash.
 Being a fur mom became so real, then he became sick.
 I didn’t expect that veterinary visits and medical bills would be that expensive.
 That’s when I realize how important it is to have Pet Insurance.
 In this article, we will deep dive into everything a pet parent should know.
 And why being insured is important if you have a pet.

 What is Pet Insurance and what does it cover?